 However, some Oracle Cloud services still rely on Oracle Identity and Access Management or their own identity management systems for the same purposes.

-You can see a list of the Oracle Cloud accounts that have their own identity management system by clicking Account Management on the My Services dashboard and then My Admin Accounts.
+You can see a list of the Oracle Cloud accounts that have their own identity management system by clicking Account Management on the Infrastructure Classic Console or Applications Console, and then click My Admin Accounts.

 You can also use the My Admin Accounts page to switch between these accounts.

 When you sign up for a new Oracle Cloud Account with Universal Credits, you get a Cloud Account with Identity Cloud Service.
 Oracle Identity Cloud Service is a cloud-based Identity and access Management System, designed to support the latest Oracle Cloud offerings.
 It provides a wide range of user management and security features, designed for the cloud.

 A version of Oracle Identity Cloud Service comes with every Cloud Account.
 It allows you to create and manage users and control access to your Oracle Cloud Account.
 You can also use this version of Oracle Identity Cloud Service to create groups, and implement a wide variety of security features to protect your Oracle Cloud resources.

 However, Oracle Cloud Infrastructure (OCI) has its own identity management system for managing users and roles.
 You can use Oracle Cloud Infrastructure Identity and Access Management (IAM) to create and manage users who can access OCI services, but when used in the context of an Oracle Cloud Account, the OCI IAM software can be federated with Oracle Identity Cloud Service.
 Federating OCI with Oracle Identity Cloud Service allows you to have a seamless connection between services, without having to create a separate username and password for each one.